Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Tip #1:

-First and foremost, the ratio of liquid to flour needs to be on point.
+First and foremost, the liquid to flour ratio needs to be on point.
 Too much flour, and the pancakes will be thick and doughy (like English muffins).
-Too much liquid and they’ll be thin and chewy like crepes.
+Too much liquid, and they’ll be thin and chewy like crepes.
 One way is neither right or wrong; it all depends on the style you want.

 See that gorgeous aerated texture?
 You can actually “hear” it when you drag a spoon through the batter.
 It should drip down in slow, stretchy ribbons and not just plop into the pan.